 The difference between a knighthood and an honorary knighthood relates solely to the nationality of the recipient.

-So in the example of the British New Year Honors List, eligible British candidates would receive a Knighthood, and eligible non-British citizens would receive an Honorary Knighthood.
+So in the example of the British New Year Honors List, eligible British candidates would receive a Knighthood, and eligible non-British citizens would become honorary knights or an honorary Dame.

 There is also a difference in how recipients can style their titles.